pugazhl/Brands-Data-Analysis/README.md

+GLOBAL BRANDS DATA ANALYSIS
-This project analyzes the top global brands of 2024, focusing on brand value, industry trends, and geographic distribution.
+This project analyzes the top global brands, focusing on brand value, industry trends, and geographic distribution.
 Using data analytics techniques, we explore the dominance of different countries and industries in shaping the world's most valuable brands
   Data Extraction & Cleaning – Handling missing values, renaming columns, and converting financial data into numerical formats.
   Exploratory Data Analysis (EDA) – Identifying key trends in brand value, country-wise distribution, and sector dominance.
   Data Visualization – Using Matplotlib & Seaborn to create bar charts, scatter plots, and pie charts for better insights.